Microsoft provides group policies for enterprise control of 'full-Chromium' Edge updates

 (For those unfamiliar with using Windows' group policies, get-started instructions for the Edge templates can be found under the heading 1.
 Download and install the Microsoft Edge administrative template on this support page.)

-Because an organization's administrators will probably want to restrict employees' browser choices - to, for instance, keep everyone on the same version for support reasons - the GPOs allow for blocking updates of specific builds, like Canary, Dev and Beta - as well as preventing workers from manually refreshing the browser.
+Because an organisation's administrators will probably want to restrict employees' browser choices - to, for instance, keep everyone on the same version for support reasons - the GPOs allow for blocking updates of specific builds, like Canary, Dev and Beta - as well as preventing workers from manually refreshing the browser.

 Other GPOs let IT set specific systems with an update override, so that, say, a piloting team has access to Dev and Beta when everyone else does not.

 Still other GPOs set a value for the minimum number of minutes between automatic update checks - the default is 10 hours - and bar updates during office hours so as not to interrupt work.

 The GPOs control how Edge's native update service operates - the service that deals out upgrades to unmanaged machines - but Microsoft pledged that enterprise-grade platforms would also be supported by the browser.

 Deployment and configuration integrations with Microsoft's Intune and System Center Configuration Manager (SCCM), for example, are on the roadmap, though sans timelines.

-The browser will also be offered in MSI (for Windows) and PKG (macOS) installation formats for distribution by an organization's IT staff.
+The browser will also be offered in MSI (for Windows) and PKG (macOS) installation formats for distribution by an organisation's IT staff.

 The list of all Edge GPOs as of July 22 (other than those for updates) can be found here, and the browser's in-enterprise guidance begins here.